fluxninja/aperture/docs/content/reference/configuration/spec.md

 <!-- vale on -->

-_Adaptive Load Scheduler_ component is based on additive increase and multiplicative decrease of token rate.
-It takes a signal and setpoint as inputs and reduces token rate proportionally (or any arbitrary power) based on deviation of the signal from setpoint.
+_Adaptive Load Scheduler_ component does additive increase of load multiplier during non-overload state.
+During overload, the load multiplier is throttled based on the provided strategy.

 </dd>
 <dt>load_ramp</dt>